-The IRD shall build up different sections inside one service list or build up several service lists, one for each different service category as the default IRD service list(s).
+The IRD shall build up different sections inside one common service list (recommended) or build up several service lists, one for each different service category as the default IRD service list(s).
 Minimum three different sections/lists shall be supported for three different categories of service_types and they are 'TV', 'Radio' and 'Data'/'other' services, (see 12.1.5 for service categories).